russellrobinson/generic-linked-list/README.md

 Russell Robinson is a Software Engineer with decades of experience across a range of industries.

-He lives in Melbourne, Australia.
+He lives in Melbourne, Australia and can be contacted via email (russellr@openconcepts.com.au).